British Library, Harley MS 1585

 A medical treatise.
 Includes herbals, a text on herbal medicine for women, and a text on medicinal uses of animals.
 Illustrated with colored drawings of plants and about 38 line drawings of animals, in black or dark brown ink with some reads, greens and blues.

-The section containing most of the animal illustrations (folio 57r-78v) is structured like a bestiary, except where the bestiary has a description and an allegorical interpretation of the animal, here there is a description on the use of the animal in medicine.
+The section containing most of the animal illustrations is from the, Liber medicinae ex animalibus by Sextus Placitus (folio 57r-78v).
+It is structured like a bestiary, except where the bestiary has a description and an allegorical interpretation of the animal, here there is a description on the use of the animal in medicine.
 Many of the usual bestiary animals are included, and the usual order of animals in the bestiary is more or less followed here.

 Additional Descriptions